IMCN-UvA/joint-deep-brain-meeting/index.md

 # <a name="home"></a>Terra Incognita
-# diving into the subcortex 2021
+# Diving into the Subcortex 2021

 The human subcortex remains terra incognita, a largely uncharted territory.
 Long-term efforts and advances in neuroanatomy, ultra-high field MRI, deep brain recording, and cognitive modeling are